podnov/wire-cucumber/README.md

 ```
 Scenario: GET Something That Calls Hello World
 	# provided by wire-cucumber
-	Given a wire mock named "get-hello-world"
-	And that wire mock handles the GET verb with a url equal to "/hello-world"
+	Given a wire mock named "get-hello-world" that handles the GET verb with a url equal to "/hello-world"
 	And that wire mock will return a response with status 200
 	And that wire mock response body is "Hello World"
 	And that wire mock is finalized